elahegd/casino-minimal-sample/README.md

 ## More info

-- Use of React is encouraged.
+- Use of React and TS is encouraged.
-- Use of [jQuery](https://jquery.com/) is discouraged.
+- Use of JS and [jQuery](https://jquery.com/) is discouraged.
 - External libraries used in this test: [Semantic UI](http://semantic-ui.com/), [json-server](https://github.com/typicode/json-server)

 ## Found a bug?